The lifestyles of workers and business owners are somewhat different.

 New business owners who want to put on a real entrepreneurial persona need to develop their openness to feedback and different opinions.

-As you’ll be dealing with different clients and provide services to various persons, it’s important to understand that not all of them will be easy-going businesspeople.
+As you’ll be dealing with different clients and providing services to various persons, it’s important to understand that not all of them will be easy-going businesspeople.

 You’ll come across some extremely demanding professionals, ready to squeeze the last joule of energy from you to get what they want.